xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 ## Hardware Components

 ### Cisco 8000
- The Cisco 8000 family is one of the primary hardware components of the Agile Metro
+The Cisco 8000 family is one of the primary hardware components of the Agile Metro design.
- Metro design.
 Cisco 8000 routers provide the lowest power consumption in the industry, all while supporting systems over 200 Tbps and features service providers require.
 The expanded Silicon One family of ASICs in Agile Metro 1.0 includes the P100 and K100 family of products fulfilling specific roles in the solution.

 ![](http://xrdocs.io/design/images/asn-metro/cst-hw-8000.png)